peteroupc/peteroupc.github.io/colorgen.md

 - A component called "saturation", the distance of the color from gray (but not necessarily from black or white), which is 0 or greater and 1 or less.
-- A component variously called "lightness", "luminance", or "luminosity", which is roughly the amount of black or white mixed with the color and which is 0 or greater and 1 or less, where 0 is black and 1 is white.
+- A component variously called "lightness", "luminance", or "luminosity", which is roughly the amount of black or white mixed with the color and which is 0 or greater and 1 or less, where 0 is black, 1 is white, and 0.5 is neither black nor white.

 The following pseudocode converts colors between RGB and HSL.
 Each RGB color is in 0-1 format.
 Note that for best results, the methods given below need to use [_linearized RGB_ colors](#sRGB_and_Linearized_RGB).